Skip to content

 Art and collections

-The art and heritage collections we care for rival the world’s greatest museums.
-Learn more about the collection of paintings, decorative art, costume, books, household and other objects at historic places.
+Learn more about the collection of paintings, decorative art, costume, books, household and other objects at historic places in our care.

 A collage image containing three artworks: a painting of Teresia, Lady Shirley by Van Dyke at Petworth House; an oil painting of a young coachman at Erddig; and a photograph of the Maharaja Jam Sahib of Nawanagar at Polesden Lacey.